-The foundation stone for this mission was laid way early in 2009, when ARKYD Astronautics was found.
-In 2012, when the Google Chief decided to fund this ‘extra terrestrial‘ start up, the mission was all set to go.
+The foundation stone for this mission was laid way early in 2009 when ARKYD Astronautics was found.
+In 2012, when the Google Chief decided to fund this ‘extraterrestrial‘ startup, the mission was all set to go.
 To add to the names of billionaires investing in this venture, Sir Richard Branson invested a hefty amount in 2013.
 Within few months, Planetary Resources surpassed US$1.5 million in its crowdfunding campaign to launch world’s first crowdfunded Space Telescope.

 Deep Space Industries

 With Rick Tumlinson as the founder and David Gump as CEO, this off-Earth mining company has joined hands with Luxembourg.
-With around two to three million asteroids moving around out little blue planet, David Gump has hopes of tapping onto the resources of these rocks, thus considerably reducing dependence on Earth’s resources.
+With around two to three million asteroids moving around out little blue planet, David Gump has hopes of tapping into the resources of these rocks, thus considerably reducing dependence on Earth’s resources.
 Sharing the same objective as that of Planetary Resources, Deep Sea industries valued the resources on an asteroid which flew by Earth in 2013, to be ‘just’ US$ 195 billion.

 “The start up of two asteroid-mining firms — along with the rise of private spaceflight companies such as California-based SpaceX — is a sign that humanity may finally be taking real steps towards the long-held dream of permanent space settlement”

 This mission begins with asteroid water, which is found in abundance in space rocks.
-The Asteroid-derived water can not only quench astronauts’ thirst but can shield them from dangerous radiations, apart from refueling their space crafts, once split into hydrogen and oxygen.
+The Asteroid-derived water can not only quench astronauts’ thirst but can shield them from dangerous radiations, apart from refuelling their space crafts, once split into hydrogen and oxygen.
 The carbonaceous chondrites rocks also contain iron, nickel and cobalt, which can be used to construct buildings on Earth.
 The lucky dip in this intergalactic venture is the mining of platinum group metals.
 These precious metals are a rare commodity on Earth and are always in demand as they are used in the manufacturing of electronics and other hi-tech goods.